marcguery/varif/README.md

-                            to ignore other alleles --ratio-ref FLOAT         Maximal sample proportion of allele/total read depth to ignore it
-  --max-missing FLOAT       Maximal proportion of missing or mixed ASP in each
-                            group
-  --max-similarity FLOAT    Maximal ratio of min(mutated samples
-                            prop)/max(mutated samples prop) between groups (non
-                            fixed mutations)
-  --min-maf1 FLOAT          Minimal population MAF reached in a group to include
-                            a variant
-  --max-maf1 FLOAT          Maximal population MAF reached in a group to include
-                            a variant
-  --min-maf2 FLOAT          Minimal population MAF reached in both groups to
-                            include a variant
-  --max-maf2 FLOAT          Maximal population MAF reached in both groups to
-                            include a variant
-  --output-vcf              Output filtered VCF file(s) --verbose                 Show more details --version                 Show varif version
+                            to ignore other alleles --ratio-ref FLOAT         Maximal sample proportion of allele/total read depth to ignore it --exclude-intergenic      Keep only variants from gene-annotated regions --max-missing FLOAT       Maximal proportion of missing or heterozygous loci in each group --min-apf-diff FLOAT      Minimal difference in allele population frequency between groups --min-samples-diff INT    Minimal difference in the number of samples with a distinct allele between groups --min-maf1 FLOAT          Minimal population MAF reached in a group --max-maf1 FLOAT          Maximal population MAF reached in a group --min-maf2 FLOAT          Minimal population MAF reached in both groups --max-maf2 FLOAT          Maximal population MAF reached in both groups --output-vcf              Output filtered VCF file(s) --verbose                 Show more details --version                 Show varif version